ossd-s24/project-evaluation/Numpy_evaluation.md

     - __when was the pull request closed:__ Feb 19, 2024

-- __do maintainers respond quickly to pull requests when they are opened?__ Yes, they just merged and close that pr in the same day when the pr was made
+- __do maintainers respond quickly to pull requests when they are opened?__ Yes, they respond the same day as the request published.

 ## Development Environment

 Each member of your group should attempt to configure the development environment for this project.
 Complete the following for each member:

-Name: Jack Chen

-Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
-Yes (mindebug environment).
-I cannot configure the full debug environment as I don't have access to a linux environment.

-How long did the whole process take?
-10 minutes.

 Name: Ruiming Shen